What Is Fasting?

 The Requirements Of A Fast

 For most fasts, there ought to be brokenness or remorse [with tears], as well as repentance ~ Joel 2:12 – 13.
-Also, the purpose of your personal fast should be kept private ~ Matt.
+And, if your fast is a personal fast, then it should be kept private ~ Matt.
 6:16 – 18.

-The remaining requirements of a fast are listed below (you do not have to select all of them).
+Along with the abstinence from eating food or certain foods [Ref: Luke 4:2/ 2 Sam.
+11:16 – 17], the remaining requirements of a biblical fast are listed below (you do not have to select all of them).

-- No “pleasant bread” – a term used for all the kinds of food that you like and yearn [covert] after.
+- No “pleasant bread” – this is a term that is used to describe all the kinds of food that you like and yearn [covert] after.

-- No sexual intercourse (with consent from your spouse) ~ 1 Cor.
-7:5
+- No sexual intercourse (with consent from your spouse) for an agreed specified period of time ~ 1 Cor.
+7:5.

 Most importantly, you should focus on the reason why you are holding a fast, and not spend the time debating with others ~ Isa.
 58:4.
 Also, while on a fast, make it your priority to cease from wrongdoing, and instead perform good deeds. ~ Isa.
 58:3 & 7